Bürgstadt

 Nr. on the small map: 8 (Bürgstadt)

-The Old Parish Church is favorably picked for weddings and baptisms.
+The First Parish Church is favorably picked for weddings and baptisms.
 Throughout summer, one Holy Mass a week is celebrated.
 The small door towards the south side is open daily.
 St. Margareta is very often considered patroness saint in rural communities, as her holiday, July 13th, occurs during the lighter work period before harvesting commences.
-The architectural history of the Old Parish Church can be found on the exterior.
+The architectural history of the First Parish Church can be found on the exterior.

 Nave and tower date back to the early 13th century.
 Around 1490, the vestry was added, in 1585, the tower was built higher.
 The increasing population required adding a nave aisle in 1608 and an extension to the west in 1750.
 The resulting asymmetry of this architectural history is discernible when being inside.